PraneshASP/porto-multisigner-ui/README.md

 - **WebAuthn Integration**: Create and manage passkeys using Porto
 - **Multisig Setup**: Configure threshold signatures with multiple owners
-- **Intent System**: Create transaction intents for collaborative signing
-- **Secure Signing**: Validate signatures on-chain with replay protection
-- **Clean UI**: Streamlined interface focused on essential functionality
+- **Intent creation and execution**: Create, collect signatures and execute the transaction intents.

 ## Quick Start